syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 ### Multiline text

-The DrawText method in the Image Editor component is commonly used to insert text annotations into an image.
+The `drawText` method in the Image Editor control is commonly used to insert text annotations into an image.
 If the provided text parameter contains a newline character (\n), the text will be automatically split into multiple lines, with each line appearing on a separate line in the annotation.

-Here is an example of adding a multiline text in a button click using DrawText method.
+Here is an example of adding a multiline text in a button click using `drawText` method.

 {% if page.publishingplatform == "aspnet-core" %}